-Dr Lettie Bishop BSc, PhD
+Professor Lettie Bishop BSc, PhD

-Reader in Exercise Immunology
+Professor of Exercise Immunology

-Lettie’s research interests span the effects of exercise on immune cell function and infection risk in elite athletes to the impacts of exercise on immunity, inflammation and infection in the general population and those with specific long-term conditions.
-She has recently been awarded 3 years of funding from Heart Research UK to look at the acceptability of different exercise programmes for kidney transplant patients, which will also look at immune and inflammatory responses to activity.
-Lettie is also a key investigator for the lifestyle theme of the NIHR funded Leicester Biomedical Research Centre.
+Nicolette (Lettie)’s research interests span the effects of exercise on immunity, inflammation and infection in the general population and those with specific long-term conditions to the impacts of exercise on immune cell function and infection risk in elite athletes.
+She has recently been awarded project funding from Heart Research UK, the National Ankylosing Spondylitis Society and Yakult Honsha.
 Lettie retains her interest in performance sport and collaborates with the English Institute of Sport on joint funded projects aiming to maximise performance health.

 Selected Recent Research Projects and Sources of Funding

-• Jan 2016-Dec 2020 (awarded October 2015).
+- Jan 2016-Dec 2020 (awarded Oct 2015).
 English Institute of Sport.
 Factors affecting iron status and hepcidin in elite athletes (£40 000, PI).

 Selected Invited Conference Keynote and Speaker Presentations

 - Feb 2020 ‘Impacts of physical activity on the immune system’ International Transplantoux Symposium, Leuven, Belgium

 - Nov 2019 ‘Exercise and immune function in elite athletes’ British Association of Sport and Exercise Sciences Annual Conference, Leicester, UK